Sunilpal9401/Power-BI-SQL-Projects/Music_Store_Analysis/Readme.md

 ```
 ![image](https://github.com/user-attachments/assets/8e42ed34-2204-4031-9367-bf935e02960a)

 #### Who is the best customer?
-The customer who has spent the most money will be declared the best customer.
-Write a query that returns the person who has spent the most money.
+The customer who has spent the most money will be declared the best customer.Write a query that returns the person who has spent the most money.
 ```sql
 SELECT top 1 c.customer_id, c.first_name, c.last_name, SUM(i.total) AS total
 FROM customer c